 Lodging at Black Bear Lodge

 After a great day on the river, settle in and revitalize at the lodge, which is locate right on the water overlooking the Columbia River.
 The Deck is the main gather place after a day of fishing.
 Grab a cocktail, soak in the river views, relax with a book, observe the surrounding bird habitat or just relax.
 At Black Bear Lodge your day is that simple, their staff and guides will take care of the rest.
+The lodge holds 6 anglers, but has room for 8.
+There is 1 bedroom downstairs that has a private bathroom.
+3 bedrooms upstairs all share 1 full bathroom with shower and a half bathroom.

 Amenities include WIFI, woodburning stove, house computer, fly tying bench, beautiful wrap around deck with outdoor seating, fire pit and excellent views.